 The Komuso shakuhachi monks of the Fuke shu

-Due to a number of changes during the Edo period, many samūrai found themselves rōnin or “masterless” which resulted in many becoming shakuhachi playing monks known as komuso.
-At the time, there were also beggars who played shakuhachi-like flutes for alms.
+Due to a number of changes during the Edo period many samūrai found themselves rōnin or “masterless” which resulted in many becoming shakuhachi playing monks known as the komuso.
+However, before the komuso came about there were beggars who played shakuhachi-like flutes for alms called the komoso.
 These flute beggars were referred to as komoso or “straw mat monks” (薦層) because they carried a sleeping mat made of straw on their backs.
 The life of these flute playing beggars appealed to a growing number of rōnin samūrai so they began joining their ranks.
-Eventually, the samūrai diverged from the beggars by creating their own order and calling themselves the komūso or “monks of no-thing-ness” (虚無僧).
+Eventually, the samūrai diverged from the beggars by creating their own Zen sect called the Fuke shu and calling themselves the komūso or “monks of no-thing-ness” (虚無僧).

-An official Zen Buddhist sect was formed by and for the komuso called The Fuke shu which was named after the Chinese monk Fuke Zenji (Zhenzhou Puhua).
-The Tokugawa Shogunate granted them official status which came with various rare privileges, such as being able to travel across borders freely.
-In order to become a komuso of the Fuke shu or to legally play the shakuhachi you had to be of samūrai birth with the proper identification papers, pass initiation, take oaths, and pay an entrance fee by trading their swords.
-They developed a number of refined musical styles of playing shakuhachi and they anonymously composed many honkyoku, which are considered spiritual or meditative pieces of music.
+The Fuke shu was granted official status by the Shogun and was named after the Chinese monk Fuke Zenji (Zhenzhou Puhua).
+The Tokugawa Shogunate granted them various rare privileges such as being able to travel across borders freely.
+In order to become a komuso of the Fuke shu and legally be allowed to play the shakuhachi you had to be of samūrai birth with the proper identification papers, pass initiation, and pay an entrance fee by trading in swords.
+They developed a number of refined musical styles of playing shakuhachi and they anonymously composed many honkyoku which are considered spiritual or meditative pieces of music.

 Tengai “basket-hat” and other clothing items